 Wellness and the desire to live healthier is fueling the demand for small kitchen appliances.
-By 2021, sales in this category are forecast to reach $5.3 billion.
 The concept of creating a harmonious balance has motivated people who were novices in the kitchen to purchase high-end products that can help them easily prepare nutritious meals.
 The growth in small kitchen appliance sales is due to “marketplace disruptions” that are shaping America’s eating patterns.

 According to the NPD Group, “The key shifts are how consumers shop, define convenience, use restaurants, and foodservice outlets, and personalize health and wellness.
 Consumers are making fewer visits to restaurants and opting to spend their money on experiences or something else.”